danswer-ai/danswer/CONTRIBUTING.md

 ### Local Set Up
-We've tested primarily with Python versions >= 3.11 but the code should work with Python >= 3.9.
+It is recommended to use Python versions >= 3.11 but Danswer will run with older versions with minimal changes.

-This guide skips a few optional features for simplicity, reach out if you need any of these:
+This guide skips setting up User Authentication for the purpose of simplicity
-- User Authentication feature
-- File Connector background job

 #### Installing Requirements